drislands/dicemaniac/README.md

  * os
  * string

-This bot runs on python 3.6 on Arch-linux.
+This bot runs on python 3.6 on Arch-linux, and python 3.5 on Ubuntu.
 I have not tested it on any earlier versions or any other platforms.
 I will update this as I test on other platforms and determine where else this is supported.

+Most recently, commented out lines 161-162 in /usr/local/lib/python3.5/dist-packages/slackbot/dispatcher.py to turn off default reply, which interferes sometimes with the Wartent functionality.

 ========
 ##First-time Setup